loeffel-io/netro-docs/1.0/resources/types.md

 ## Defining Types

-To get started, let's create a Type.
+To get started, let's create a custom post type.
 Types typically live in the `netro/Type` directory at your theme.
 All types extend `Netro\Type\Type` class.

 The easiest way to create a type instance is using the make:type [wp cli command](https://wp-cli.org):